ctriou/csv-populate/README.md

 Developed as an exercise using Node.js to input a CSV file, mix in API data and output the results as a new file.

-> Here's a screenshot of the main page

 ## Instructions

 * Ensure you have [npm](https://www.npmjs.com/) installed and available in your `PATH`